intarchboard/draft-iab-ai-control-report/draft-iab-ai-control-report.md

 # Conclusions

-Participants seemed to agree that on its current path, the ecosystem is not sustainable.
+Participants generally agreed that on its current path, the ecosystem is not sustainable.
 As one remarked, "robots.txt is broken and we broke it."

 Legal uncertainty, along with fundamental limitations of opt-out regimes pointed out above, limit the effectiveness of any technical solution, which will be operating in a system unlike either robots.txt (where there is a symbiotic relationship between content owners and the crawlers) or copyright (where the default is effectively opt-in, not opt-out).